Glendale Domestic Violence/Restraining Orders ATTORNEY

 4. Serve the Respondent

-You must have the respondent (the person you are seeking protection from) formally served with copies of the restraining order paperwork and notice of the court hearing.
-This can be done by a process serve or the sheriff's office.
+The person you are seeking protection from—known as the respondent—must be formally served with copies of your completed paperwork and notice of the court hearing.
+Usually, service happens through a process server or the Los Angeles County Sheriff's Department.

 5. Attend the Court Hearing